conda-incubator/conda-pypi/docs/reference/cli-reference.md

 ### Authentication Methods

-The authentication system automatically detects private indexes and attempts to use `anaconda-auth` tokens when available.
+The authentication system automatically detects private indexes and attempts to use available authentication backends in order of preference:

+1. **conda-auth**: General authentication system supporting multiple providers
+2. **anaconda-auth**: Anaconda-specific authentication system

 Authentication is handled transparently without requiring additional configuration.
+The system will automatically fall back to available backends if the first method fails.

 ## Integration with conda list